CliveRBird/CentrelinkDataServicesWeather/README.md

 This solution has unit and integration tests following a Test Driven Development approach.
 Unit test demonstate both stubs and mocks.
 Dependency injection has been used in Program.cs.
 A Dockerfile exists to create the image.
 A kubernetes Deployment.yaml and Service.yaml is also included.
-Multiple manifests file can be applied by using kubectl to the path the manifest files reside in. kubectl apply -f /path/to/manifests
+Multiple manifest files can be applied by using kubectl to the path the manifest files reside in. kubectl apply -f /path/to/manifests

 TODO: Helm Charts are a more sustainable means to deploy in multiple SDLC environments.